bartoffw/instabook/README.md

 Propositions for new features are welcome.
 Please submit them on the [GitHub page](https://github.com/bartoffw/instabook/issues).

+## Sponsor this project

+See the [funding page](https://github.com/bartoffw/instabook/blob/main/DONATE.md) to choose the right option for you.

 ## Credits

 * The extension is utilizing the [Readability](https://github.com/mozilla/readability) library to generate the Ebook content.